miguelgfierro/sciblog/README.md

 You can use [Cloudflare](https://www.cloudflare.com/) to speed up your page and protect it.
 You just need to change the DNS.
 Don't forget to set the Cloudflare flag in `sciblog/private.py`.

 NOTE: if you decide to set the SSL certificate along with Cloudflare, it is better to pause Cloudflare while installing the SSL certificate to check that it is working correctly in your server.
 Later, you can resume CloudFlare and go to Crypto and set SSL to full strict.
 This process is automated in the script [cron_ssl_renew.py](cron_ssl_renew.py).
+To activate this, edit crontab with `crontab -e` and add:

+	7 7 */5 * * (/bin/date && /usr/bin/python /var/www/sciblog/cron_ssl_renew.py) >> cron.log 2>&1

 ## SEO tricks